Japan's pricy farmers eye export push, unfazed by TPP

 "What we decided was to offer a service to farm producers so they can export their products in small lots," he said.

-By consolidating small lots from all over Japan to a 24-hour airport in Okinawa, the nation's farm products can be delivered to neighbouring Asian nations the following day.
+By consolidating small lots from all over Japan to a 24-hour airport in Okinawa, the nation's farm products can be delivered to neighboring Asian nations the following day.

 Abe's government is aiming to raise the nation's farm, fishery and forestry exports to 1 trillion yen ($8.4 billion) by 2020.
 Last year, they hit a record high of 612 billion yen, up 11 percent from 2013.